 Selling a home can sometimes be stressful.
-To sell a house with tenants is even more challenging.
+Selling a house with tenants is even more challenging.

 - Contact Real Property Management to keep clear lines of communication and set expectations with the tenant.

-- Have Real Property Management work with the tenants and listing agent to insure the tenants become part of the process.
+- Have Real Property Management work with the tenants and the listing agent to ensure the tenants become part of the process.